luchina-gabriel/BASE-EFI-INTEL-HEDT-3RDGEN-X79-IVY-BRIDGE-E-PUBLIC/README.md

 \* *Without above settings, macOS will not be able to boot.*

-# macOS Sonoma 14.4 or above versions (including macOS Sequoia (v15))
-- Please configure `SecureBootModel` to `Disabled`;
-- After the installation is completed, you can return the value to 'Default';
-- If the above adjustment is not performed, the installation will be in a looping.

 # Special notes

 - USB port mapping is **REQUIRED**.